Buzz-Lightyear/try/README.md

 Experiment in Golang that tries to bring the exception behaviour of Java/Python/C++ to Golang using the same syntax.

 ## Experiment only!!
-I as a Go developer, do not recomend to use this library in production or real world code.
+I as a Go developer, do not recomend using this library in production or real world code.
-The Go language was designed to do not use expections, instead use the explicit error management suggested in [Effective Go](http://golang.org/doc/effective_go.html).
+The Go language was designed to not use expections, instead use the explicit error management suggested in [Effective Go](http://golang.org/doc/effective_go.html).
 A good programmer MUST write idiomatic code.

 Instead you should use this project as a learning tool to understand the exceptions flow in a language like python/c++ and python.

-It also shows that Go, even without explicit exceptions has the semantics needed to provide it exactly in the same way Java/C++ and Python does.
+It also shows that Go (even without explicit exceptions) has the semantics needed to provide it exactly the same way as Java, C++ and Python do.

 ## Approach

 1. We need `Try`, `Catch` and `Finally` methods.
 2. We need a `Throw()` method for rethrowing exceptions.
-3. It needs to be stateless so it could be nested and used across many threads.
+3. It needs to be stateless so it can be nested and used across many threads.

 ### API examples: